 - You are obese - especially if your body mass index (BMI) is 30 or more.

 - You are taking certain medication for epilepsy (your doctor will advise).

 Further help & information

 Further reading & references

-- Anaemia - B12 and folate deficiency, Clinical Knowledge Summaries (April 2008)
+- Anaemia - vitamin B12 and folate deficiency; NICE CKS, April 2008

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.

 |Original Author: Dr Tim Kenny||Current Version: Dr Laurence Knott||Peer Reviewer: Dr John Cox|

 |Last Checked: 07/06/2013||Document ID: 4373 Version: 41||© EMIS|